LeaderPortfolio

 How to read Warren Buffett's profile

 Public net-worth figures are estimates.
 They combine observable inputs—typically listed equity, disclosed transactions, and market prices—with editorial judgment where filings are incomplete (for example, private holdings, debt, or cross-holdings).
-For Warren Buffett, we anchor the narrative to Berkshire Hathaway and Berkshire Hathaway, then update the headline number as markets move.
+For Warren Buffett, we anchor the narrative to Berkshire Hathaway Inc. and Berkshire Hathaway, then update the headline number as markets move.
 The chart on this page is meant to show trajectory, not a certified balance sheet.

-When you see $142.211B alongside global rank #12, interpret it as our best synthesis of widely cited ownership and price signals—not a claim about cash on hand.
+When you see $143.468B alongside global rank #10, interpret it as our best synthesis of widely cited ownership and price signals—not a claim about cash on hand.
 Estimates can diverge from other publishers because of different treatment of options, trusts, charitable vehicles, or illiquid assets.
 We document the general approach in methodology and welcome corrections via corrections.

 Country (UNITED STATES) and career milestones on this page are curated for reader context; they should be verified against primary sources when used for research.
 Editorial metadata for this profile is refreshed on a rolling basis, with deeper audits at least annually (last noted cycle: 2026).